3neti/questpay-docs/docs/concept.md

 ## Game Premise

-QuestPay™ contestants (individuals or teams) embark on a multi-stage adventure where progression requires completing verified digital payment transactions.
+QuestPay™ contestants (individuals or teams) embark on a multi-stage adventure where progression requires completing verified redemption challenges.

+**In QuestPay™, every redemption fuels the race toward the ultimate quest.**

 ### The Core Loop